bugsbugsbux/notes-on-nix/notes-on-nix.md

 "\*.drv" file to produce the build output(s): the **package**.

-**NixOS configuration** is divided into **modules**, which are parts of a certain structure, that can modify on each other.
+**NixOS configuration** is divided into **modules**, which are parts of a certain structure, that can modify each other.
 This allows to split the main config file `/etc/nixos/configuration.nix` into multiple ones and to modify parts of the config from other parts instead of having to edit them in-place (in other words: they allow the user to write his